Brianhabib252/Kalender-Digital/README.md

 - Login (Jetstream) and go to `/calendar`.
 - Use "Pilih tanggal", navigation buttons, or chips to filter by division.
 - Click "+ Buat" on a day or in the day timeline to add an activity.
-- Admins can open profile pop-out ?
-"Manajemen Pengguna", or go to `/admin/users` directly.
+- Admins can open profile pop-out â†’ "Manajemen Pengguna", or go to `/admin/users` directly.
   - Change roles (viewer/editor/admin) and update user info, then "Simpan".
   - Use the date pickers at the top of each logs section to review changes for a specific day.